-Your employment with the Company will be "at-will."
-This means that either you or the Company may terminate your employment relationship at any time, with or without notice, and with or without cause.
+Your employment will be "at-will."
+This means that either you or Rocket may terminate your employment at any time, with or without notice, and with or without cause.
+This letter does not constitute a binding agreement and is not an employment contract, and Rocket may change your terms and conditions of employment at any time.